rakshitha581/palindrome/README.md

 # palindrome

 **AIM**:

- Write an assembly language program in 8086 to check whether a given number is a palindrome or not.
+ Write an assembly language program in 8086 to check whether a given number is a palindrome or not

  **APPARATUS REQUIRED**
    personal computer with Masm software

 ****PROGRAM**
 ```
 STACK SEGMENT
  DW 128 DUP(?)